Linda Crampton is a writer and teacher with a first-class honors degree in biology. She often writes about the scientific basis of disease.

 A disease called myasthenia gravis or MG seems to be linked to abnormal structure and behaviour of the thymus.
 In this disease, the thymus gland may stay large even as a person ages.

-MG and the Neuromuscular Junction
+MG and Neuromuscular Junction Problems

 Myasthenia gravis is a neuromuscular disorder in which the skeletal muscles controlling the limbs are weakened.
 The weakness is worse during physical activity.
 The muscles that control blinking, speaking, swallowing, and breathing may also be affected.